EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 ##### Negative Binomial Random Variable
 Let $X$ denote the number of trials needed to obtain $r$ successes when each trial is independently a success with probability $p$.
-Then, $X$ is defined as a negative binomial of parameters $p, r$:<br />
+Then, $X$ is defined as a **negative binomial random variable** of parameters $p, r$ and it models the number of failures in a sequence of independent and identically distributed Bernoulli trials before a specified (non-random) number of successes (denoted $r$) occurs.<br />

 $P[X = i]$